Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: General paradigm of real-space construction

-With cell decomposition, we decorate some lower-dimensional block-states on the corresponding blocks.
+With cell decomposition, we decorate some lower-dimensional block states on the corresponding blocks, in analogue to the domain wall decoration for internal SPT \cite{Chen2014NC,QR2104,QRPRX20}.
 We still consider the 3D $T$-symmetric cubic lattice (see Fig. \ref{T cell decomposition}).
-All $d$D block-states form the group $\{\mathrm{BS}\}^{d\mathrm{D}}$, and all block-states form the group:
+All $d$D block states form the group $\{\mathrm{BS}\}^{d\mathrm{D}}$, and all block states form the group:

-Furthermore, the decorated states should respect the \textit{no-open-edge condition}.
-Once we decorate some lower-dimensional block-states, they might leave several gapless modes on the edge of the corresponding blocks, and there are several gapless edge modes coinciding near the blocks with lower dimension.
+Furthermore, the decorated states should respect the \textit{no-open-edge condition}\cite{ZDSong2018}.
+Once we decorate some lower-dimensional block states, they might leave several gapless modes on the edge of the corresponding blocks, and there are several gapless edge modes coinciding near the blocks with lower dimension.
 In order to contribute to an SPT state, the bulk of the system should be fully gapped, hence these gapless modes should be gapped out (by some proper interactions, mass terms, entanglement pairs, etc.) in a symmetric way.
-If the bulk of the system cannot be fully gapped, we call the corresponding block-state is \textit{obstructed}.
+If the bulk of the system cannot be symmetrically fully gapped, we call the corresponding block state is \textit{obstructed}.
 Equivalently, an obstruction-free decoration should satisfy the no-open-edge condition.

-For 2D blocks, the decorated block-states will leave several 1D gapless modes on 1D blocks as their shared border, at which several symmetry actions (forming the group $G_{\mathrm{1D}}$ as a subgroup of total 3D point group) act as internal symmetries.
+For 2D blocks, the decorated block states will leave several 1D gapless modes on 1D blocks as their shared border, at which several symmetry actions (forming the group $G_{\mathrm{1D}}$ as a subgroup of total 3D point group) act as internal symmetries.
 A necessary condition of yielding a fully gapped 1D block is that the corresponding 1D gapless modes should be nonchiral, i.e., the total chiral central charge of 1D gapless modes should vanish.
-Furthermore, a 1D gapless nonchiral mode can be formulated by a nonchiral topological Luttinger liquid with the Lagrangian \cite{supplementary}:
+Furthermore, 1D gapless nonchiral modes of invertible phases can be formulated by a nonchiral topological Luttinger liquid with the Lagrangian \cite{supplementary}:

-where $\phi=(\phi^1,\cdot\cdot\cdot,\phi^{2n})^T$ is a $2n$-component bosonic field and $K_{IJ}$ is the $K$-matrix as the coefficient of 2D bulk Abelian Chern-Simons term of $U(1)$ dynamical gauge fields $\{a^I\}$ \cite{Lu12,Ning21a}.
-We note that for fermionic systems, the diagonal elements of the $K$-matrix can be odd integer in general.
+where $\phi=(\phi^1,\cdot\cdot\cdot,\phi^{2n})^T$ is a $2n$-component bosonic field.
+Such theory can be viewed as topological boundary theory of 2D Abelian Chern-Simons theory with $K_{IJ}$ as the coefficient of $U(1)$ dynamical gauge fields $\{a^I\}$ which are related to $\phi^I$ field on the boundary by $a^I_\mu=\partial_\mu \phi^I$\cite{Lu12,Ning21a}.
+For fSPT, the determinant of $K$ must be $\pm1$ and further all such $K$ with $2n\times 2n$ dimension can be equivalently transformed into the canonical form as direct sum of $n$ copies of $\sigma_z$ by unimodular transformation\cite{Lu12}.
 A symmetry transformation $S\in G_{\mathrm{1D}}$ on 1D nonchiral Luttinger liquid (\ref{Luttinger}) is defined as: